 1. Term.
-This Agreement shall remain in force and effect until the earliest to occur of the following events: (i) until such time that it becomes clear to either Party that the Transaction will not be economically viable or otherwise feasible; or (iii) [], 2001 (the “Term”).
+This Agreement shall remain in force and effect until the earliest to occur of the following events: (i) until such time that it becomes clear to either Party that the Transaction will not be economically viable or otherwise feasible; or (ii) August 13, 2001 (the “Term”).
 The provisions of Section 3, Confidentiality, shall survive any termination of this Agreement, as necessary for them to expire according to their terms as expressed in that section.

 2. Exclusivity.
-In consideration of the efforts to be expended by the EPMI in undertaking the due diligence review relating to the Transaction, NRG hereby grants to EPMI, for a period beginning on the date of this letter and ending August __, 2001 (the “Exclusivity Period”), the exclusive right to pursue the Transaction with NRG.
-During the Exclusivity Period and without prior written consent of the EPMI, (a) NRG shall not work with other persons with regard to any development or negotiation of the Transaction [relating to the same assets].
+In consideration of the efforts to be expended by EPMI in undertaking the due diligence review relating to the Transaction, NRG hereby grants to EPMI, for a period beginning on the date of this letter and ending August 13, 2001 (the “Exclusivity Period”), the exclusive right to pursue the Transaction with NRG.
+During the Exclusivity Period and without prior written consent of EPMI, (a) NRG shall not work with other persons with regard to any development or negotiation of the Transaction or substantially similar transaction relating to the Assets.
 The foregoing exclusivity provision shall not restrict or prohibit either Party from pursuing with third persons arrangements similar to the Transaction relating to assets other than the Assets, and it also shall not restrict or prohibit either Party from engaging in transactions that are outside the scope of this Agreement.

 3. Confidentiality. (a) For a period ending one year after the effective date hereof, neither Party will disclose confidential information furnished to it pursuant to this Agreement without the prior written consent of the other Party (other than to its employees, representatives, lenders, counsel, lender’s counsel and affiliates, if any, collectively, its “representatives”) which representatives agree to be bound by the terms hereof.
 The term “confidential information” shall not include information (a) as may become generally available to the public, (b) known to a Party at the time of disclosure or acquired at any time from a source other than the other Party hereto that was not prohibited from making disclosure, or (c) required to be disclosed in order to comply with any applicable law, order, regulation or ruling.
 Neither Party will use confidential information other than for the purpose of evaluating, negotiating and consummating the proposed transactions relating to the Transaction.